 The Non-Executive directors of the Board actively took part in the work of the Board both by way of personal attendance of the meetings and with the use of teleconferences (in cases when personal attendance was not possible).
 Along with the Executive members of the Board they discussed issues of the agenda of the Board meetings and received regular reports from the managers.
-Having made an evaluation of each of the members of the Board, they have given positive references in respect of their work and the work of the Board committees in 2014.
-The evaluation of the functioning of the members of the Board and the Board committees has taken place in the course of the appointment and re-appointment of the members of the Board at the Annual General Meeting of Shareholders in 2014 and nomination of candidates to the Board for new terms at the Annual General Meeting of Shareholders in 2015.
-The Board of Directors has two standing committees: the Audit Committee and the Remuneration Committee.
-The organisation, powers and modus operandi of the Board of Directors are detailed in the Board Rules.
+Having made an evaluation of each of the members of the Board, they have given positive references in respect of their work and the work of the Board committees in 2015; at the moment, Vimetco is not using an external consultant to assist in the members' evaluation.
+This evaluation of the functioning of the members of the Board and the Board committees has taken place in the course of the appointment and re-appointment of the members of the Board at the Annual General Meeting of Shareholders in 2015 and nomination of candidates to the Board for new terms at the Annual General Meeting of Shareholders in 2016.

+The Board of Directors has two standing committees: the Audit Committee and the RemunerationCommittee.Theorganisation, powers and modus operandi of the Board of Directors are detailed in the Board Rules.
 The division of tasks among the members of the Board, more specifically the tasks, rights and obligations entrusted by the Board to the Executive members of the Board, are detailed in the Framework Document.

-Board Committees

-Audit Committee
+Board Committees Audit Committee

-Vimetco's Audit Committee is comprised of Mr. James Currie (chairman), Mr. Vitaliy Machitski and Mr. Bogdan Ciobotaru.
+Vimetco's Audit Committee is comprised of Mr. James Currie (chairman), Mr. Vitali Machitski and Mr. Bogdan Ciobotaru.
 They meet at least twice annually.
 The role of the Audit Committee is to monitor Vimetco's financial, accounting and legal practices in terms of the applicable ethical standards, review, prior to its publication, any financial information made public through press releases on Vimetco's results, and to supervise Vimetco's compliance with accounting and financial internal control processes.
 The Audit Committee will also recommend the choice of independent auditors to the shareholders and approve the fees paid to them.
 They also conduct discussions with the auditors regarding their findings.

-The members of the Audit Committee met twice in the course of 2014 to review and discuss half year and annual financial reports of Vimetco with participation of Vimetco's external auditors - Ernst & Young Accountantd LLP (EY).
+The members of the Audit Committee met twice in the course of 2015 to review and discuss half year and annual financial reports of Vimetco with participation of Vimetco's external auditors - Ernst & Young Accountants LLP (EY).
 Having periodically reviewed the need for an internal auditor, the Audit Committee confirms its position, which is supported by the Board of Directors, that there is no need for an internal auditor to date.